 Because Arizona is a comparative fault state, they’ll also try to argue that you were at fault for the 18-wheeler crash.
 The more blame they can push off onto you, the less they’ll have to pay you.

 This makes it important to retain a Phoenix truck accident lawyer to handle the insurance negotiations for you.
-Attorney Wagner knows the tactics that they’ll try to use and will make certain that your damages and losses get a fair accounting with all of the evidence being presented.
-Odds are good that we’ll be able to get you a fair settlement without ever going to court, but if the insurance won’t take your claim seriously, Wagner Law will be prepared to go to trial and represent you.
+Attorney * knows the tactics that they’ll try to use and will make certain that your damages and losses get a fair accounting with all of the evidence being presented.
+Odds are good that we’ll be able to get you a fair settlement without ever going to court, but if the insurance won’t take your claim seriously, The Injury Law Group will be prepared to go to trial and represent you.

 Phoenix Truck Accident FAQ